 - The amount of work you will have to do, including coursework and exams

 The consultation is an important element in the college’s admissions process.
 If you are unable to attend for any reason, please contact Admissions on firstname.lastname@example.org

 4. S6F Preview - Become an S6F student for the day

-All applicants will receive an invitation to enrolment during the 2020 summer holidays.
-This year enrolment will be on
+All applicants will receive an invitation to enrolment during the 2021 summer holidays.

 Didn’t get the results you expected?
 Don’t panic!

 Whatever your GCSE results, come and speak to us about your options – you can apply for our Progression Year of GCSEs and Applied General qualifications.

 It is essential that all new students are in college for enrolment; please do not book holidays during this crucial period.
 Late enrolling students will have a limited course choice and there is clear evidence that new students who do not experience the enrolment process with their peers, find settling into college far more difficult.

 If you are unable to attend enrolment, please let Admissions know on 01723 380722.